friendlyshade/fsi/README.md

 ## Implementation
 A C++17 implementation for encoding/decoding this format is also available as shared, static or even as a header-only library.
 It supports callbacks for reporting progress, canceling or even pausing read and write operations (see "sample_read_write" example for more details).

+**Please note that this implementation does not account for endianness; it assumes operation on a little-endian computer.**

 ## API Usage Examples
 ### Read
 Simple read operation excluding error handling